The Corporate Trustee

 - 6 of the Trustee Directors are appointed by British Airways as Employer Nominated Directors (ENDs).

-- 4 of the MNDs are elected by active members of the Scheme.
-Each will come from different occupational groups and must be an active member of NAPS.
+- 4 of the MNDs are elected by employed deferred members of the Scheme.
+Each will come from different occupational groups and must be an employed deferred member of NAPS.

 - 2 of the MNDs are elected by pensioner members* of the Scheme and must be pensioner members* of NAPS.